hantsy/angular-spring-book/README.md

 ## Contribution

-I hope it is a living book, as a reader any contribution is welcome, not limited to file an issue to share your idea, create a pull request in GitHub to fix the errors, even my English grammar etc.
+I hope it is a living book, as a reader any contribution from you is welcome, not limited to file an issue to share your idea, create a pull request in GitHub to fix the errors, even my English grammar etc.

 I have to declare it is still with no guarantee, I can not promise the progress of the writing.